-The following graph compares the yearly cumulative total return of the Common Stock over a five-year measurement period with (i) the yearly cumulative total return on the stocks included in the Standard & Poor's ("S&P") 500 Composite Index and (ii) the SNL Bank Index comprised of banks between \$500M-\$1B.
+The following graphs compare the yearly cumulative total return of the Common Stock over both a five-year and ten-year measurement period with (i) the yearly cumulative total return on the stocks included in the Standard & Poor's ("S&P") 500 Composite Index and (ii) the SNL Bank Index comprised of banks between \$500M-\$1B.
 All of these cumulative returns are computed assuming the reinvestment of dividends at the frequency with which dividends were paid during the applicable years.